Custody agreement basics: what every parent needs to know

 Some families face unique circumstances that require extra planning:

-- Children with Disabilities: Agreements should address therapy schedules, medical care, and long-term support.
+- Children with Disabilities: Include care, therapy, and long-term support.

-- Military Parents: Deployment clauses can protect parent-child relationships during service.
+- Military Parents: Deployment clauses protect parenting time.